FlyingChris1/my-dso-blog/docs/projects/Juice-Shop-Master-XSS.md

-# Juice Shop Master XXS attack
+# Juice Shop Master XSS attack

 This documentation provides information on which unverified input is sent to a web application, allowing an attacker to execute JavaScript code in a user's browser.